Volunteer with us

 Volunteers are important to The Women’s Foundation Nepal: they bring a fresh perspective, new energy, dedication and caring and an appetite for challenging work.
 Some volunteers live locally while others live half a world away running local fundraising campaigns, managing our website, writing grants and keeping in touch with encouraging words.

-We are always looking for experienced professionals who have expertise in the areas of production, sales, communications, marketing, accounting, administration work, teaching, childcare or agriculture.
+We are always looking for experienced professionals who have expertise in the areas of production, sales, communications, marketing, accounting, administration work, teaching or agriculture.

 Priority will go to volunteers who agree to stay for 3 months or more (minimum stay is 2 months).
 We favour volunteers with a Bachelor’s Degree and work experience in their field of expertise.
-If you wish to volunteer with us, please send us your CV with a photo.
+If you wish to volunteer, please send an email to wfnvolunteer12@gmail.com and include a copy of your CV.

 What is your motivation behind volunteering?